Genki Horiguchi: Dragon Gate

 While in Do FIXER, he formed a friendship with Ryo Saito that would endure for several years.
 He teamed with Saito to defeat The Florida Brothers at the 2004 Revolucion ppv event on January 31, 2004.
 He, Saito and Dragon Kid would win the Open the Triangle Gate Championship three times while teaming together in Do FIXER.
-The three of them would travel to Ring of Honor to take part in a match against Blood Generation's CIMA, Naruki Doi & Masato Yoshino, which would be given a rare five-star rating by famous wrestling columnist Dave Meltzer.
+The three of them would travel to Ring of Honor to take part in a match against Blood Generation's CIMA, Naruki Doi & Masato Yoshino.

 In January 2007, he betrayed Saito and Do FIXER to join heel stable Muscle Outlaw'z.
 He underwent a radical transformation in appearance, and added blue mist to his arsenal.
 This turn lead him to an Open the Brave Gate title run, and a pinfall victory over CIMA in an 8-man elimination match (incidentally not his first direct win over CIMA).
 He feuded with gaijin Matt Sydal over the title before dropping it to Yasushi Kanda.
 After dropping the title, his push was not maintained.
 He began wrestling mainly early on the cards, taking the falls in multi-person matches, and was winless during all of March 2008.
 He began to develop kleptomania, stealing Tozawa-juku's pants and Anthony W. Mori's ring costume.

 During the unit turmoil in the early parts of 2008, Horiguchi remained firmly on the heel side of Muscle Outlaw'z, and followed them to Real Hazard.
 He acted as secretary to the Brave Gate belt commissioner Yoshito Sugamoto, which was actually the Brave Gate champion (and his fellow MO'z stablemate) Gamma himself, enforcing the outrageous rules randomly put in place by him that allowed Gamma to win title matches or retain his title if he lost the match.

 On July 27, 2008, Horiguchi defeated m.c.KZ to win the vacant Open the Brave Gate title for a second time.
 Despite the title win, his push was not increased, as he did not score any wins over any wrestler in higher standing than he had been previously.
 He defended it twice before losing it to Masato Yoshino on October 12, and then went right back to taking the falls in most multi-person matches for the remainder of 2008 and into 2009.